Personality Disorders

 Some resources on this list are aimed at people with specific personality disorders.
 All resources targeted towards a specific demographic will be noted in the resource’s description.
 There are ten personality disorders, which include: Paranoid, Schizoid, Schizotypal, Antisocial, Borderline, Histrionic, Narcissistic, Avoidant, Dependent, and Obsessive-Compulsive (different from OCD).

-Crossroads | Personality Disorder Treatment - Crossroads offers a comprehensive treatment program in Portland, Maine, for individuals with personality disorders and co-occurring substance use issues.
+Crossroads | Personality Disorder Treatment - Offers a comprehensive treatment program in Portland, Maine, for individuals with personality disorders and co-occurring substance use issues.
 Their approach includes a combination of individual and group therapies, holistic healing, and dialectical behavioral therapy (DBT) to manage symptoms and promote long-term recovery.
 Crossroads aims to help clients address trauma, develop healthier coping mechanisms, and improve overall mental health while overcoming addiction.
 They emphasize personalized care tailored to each individual's unique needs.

-Liberty Bay Recovery | Personality Disorders - Liberty Bay Recovery provides a holistic approach to treating personality disorders and co-occurring substance abuse, using family therapy, psychotherapy, and medication.
+Liberty Bay Recovery | Personality Disorders - Provides a holistic approach to treating personality disorders and co-occurring substance abuse, using family therapy, psychotherapy, and medication.
 They focus on helping individuals with personality disorders like schizoid, paranoid, and borderline disorders, among others.
 Their mission is to support patients in overcoming destructive behavior patterns and substance abuse, promoting long-term recovery and healthier lifestyles.
-The linked website outlines and describes the most common personality disorders.

-MaineHealth | Psychiatric Care - MaineHealth offers comprehensive psychiatric care for a variety of mental health conditions, including personality disorders.
+MaineHealth | Psychiatric Care - Offers comprehensive psychiatric care for a variety of mental health conditions, including personality disorders.
 Their services include diagnosis, medication management, and therapy provided by psychiatrists who are trained to treat both the mental and physical aspects of psychological disorders.
 Treatment options range from individual and group therapy to specialized care in hospital settings.
 MaineHealth's extensive network ensures accessible, high-quality care across various locations.

 Regional Resources

-New England Personality Disorder Association - (NEPDA) aims to educate and support loved ones of people with personality disorders, especially Borderline Personality Disorder (BPD).
+New England Personality Disorder Association (NEPDA) - Aims to educate and support loved ones of people with personality disorders, especially Borderline Personality Disorder (BPD).
 Through expert-led presentations, virtual support group meetings, and partnerships with organizations like McLean Hospital, NEPDA provides a stigma-free space for understanding, companionship, and hope.

 Personality Disorders - Massachusetts General Hospital provides information on various personality disorders, including symptoms and treatment options.
 They offer inpatient psychiatric services for adults needing short-term, secure medical psychiatric care at their facility on Blake 11, located at 55 Fruit Street in Boston, MA.
 These services focus on acute inpatient treatment.